Skip to content

 # Merge with default

-default_spec = instance.root[schema_name]
+default_spec = instance.schema_rules[schema_name]

 merged_spec = default_spec.model_copy(update=spec)

-instance.root[schema_name] = merged_spec
+instance.schema_rules[schema_name] = merged_spec

 else: